Cloud-Schematics/multitier-vpc-bastion-host/README.md

 ![Multi-tier VPC with bastion host](images/multitiervpc.png)

-The example deploys a three tier application environment, with a public facing load balancer, a frontend app tier for application webservers and a backend tier For a database server.
+The example deploys a three tier application environment, with a public facing load balancer, a frontend app tier for application web-servers and a backend tier For a database server.
 The two frontend servers are deployed across multiple MZR zones to demonstrate scaling and HA resilience.
 The backend tier can be optionally provisioned with multiple VSIs across zones.

-Public gateways and DNS access is configured to support deployment of opensource application packages using Redhat Ansible.
+Public gateways and DNS access is configured to support deployment of open-source application packages using Redhat Ansible.